HenryGye/code-challenge/README.md

 # Notes
 The project is not using routing

+# Installation
+run 'npm install' and then run 'ng serve'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.